wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 Then why are we using the worst Microsoft Teams feature to call a colleague who is busy in another scheduled event to join your meeting?

-This causes interruptions for all … be right back … Willy what do you think … Willy? … back … What did I miss?
+This context switching and causes interruptions for all … be right back … Willy what do you think … Willy? … back … What did I miss?
 These interruptions drive me insane.

 For the person being teleported out of the meeting it means a context switch … and I, for example, start making mistakes and forgetting things when I battered by context switching.